ujjwalmsft/architecture-center/docs/index.md

                         </div>
                         <div class="cardText">
                             <h3>Azure Virtual Datacenter</h3>
                             <p>When deploying enterprise workloads to the cloud, organizations must balance governance with developer agility.
-Azure Virtual Datacenter provides models to achieve this balance with an emphasis on governance.</p>
+Virtual Datacenter is a model to achieve this balance.</p>
                         </div>
                     </div>
                 </div>